 Could it be affecting or partially responsible for my MS?
 How could it not?

 I poked around in the National Library of Medicine’s PubMed search: [(skin[Text Word]) AND multiple sclerosis[MeSH Terms]], but didn’t see anything relevant.
 Mind you, I’m not a scientist or expert in medicine.
 Caveat Emptor!

-I read that one study determined that exposure to sunlight did not increase your chances of developing the disease and another discussed vitamin D supplementation guidelines.
+I did read that one study determined that exposure to sunlight did not increase your chances of developing the disease and another discussed vitamin D supplementation guidelines.

-I did see at lot of discussion about MS and sympathetic skin response (SSR) as diagnostic test.
+And I did see at lot of discussion about MS and sympathetic skin response (SSR) as diagnostic test.
 The SSR test measures whether the sympathetic nerves of the skin are working.

-Apparently in a lot of MSers, the response is absent in one or both limbs, for example.
+Apparently in a lot of MSers, the SSR is absent in one or both limbs, for example.
 In healthy subjects the response is always there.
 This is interesting, but not something I think I could fix!

 Next I tried an internet search.
-Again I found nothing MS specific, although there are some warnings on various drugs about possible skin cancer.
+Again I found nothing MS-specific, although there are some warnings on various drugs about possible skin cancer.
 Meaning that some subjects began showing skin cancer during or after the trial.